 What are Dynamic Fractal Organizations?

-Dynamic Fractal Organisations, aka Positive Structures or Fractal Circles, are a way of organizing groups that optimizes efficiency and that is easy and fast to work with.
-It is a system where everyone gets heard and are involved in the decision-making process.
-The system is designed to pick up the best ideas from everyone in a larger group.
-It bringing forth the most trusted people to assist and oversee the whole process of making the ideas become reality.
-With this type of structure, we will redefine the way to co-operate and create fast and efficient actions both in larger organizations as well as in spontaneous grass-root street activist groups.
+A dynamic fractal organization is a system for crowd-based information gathering and project management.
+It is a way of organizing and creating group decisions that optimize efficiency and where all members are involved in the decision-making process.
+It is easy and fast to work with and can be used both using online platforms as well as real-life large scale meetings.
+The system is designed to pick up the best ideas from the larger group and bring forth the most trusted people to assist and oversee the process of making the ideas become reality.
+With this type of structure, we can redefine the way to co-operate and create fast and efficient actions both in larger organizations, corporations as well as in spontaneous groups.
+It can start to be used as a complement to current systems and eventually replace them totally.
+True democracy can be achieved.

 Solving the problem with our current way of organizing

-If the organization does not want to comply with the positive structure the members might want to decide to move their support to another charity or to form their own charity to accomplish the tasks more efficient and without corruption.
-The process is very similar to what traditional labour unions were designed to do, but as the unions did not have a good way of organizing themselves, they fell into the same ruling structures at the time passed.
+If the organization does not want to comply with the fractal structure the members might want to decide to move their support to another charity or to form their own charity to accomplish the tasks more efficiently and without corruption.
+The process is very similar to what traditional labor unions were designed to do, but as the unions did not have a good way of organizing themselves, they fell into the same ruling structures at the time passed.

-The positive structures are key to create change in today’s society.
-The positive structures are easy to create, fast to work with and efficient to act within.
-They can work side by side with traditional organizations and with time replace their decision-making strategies as the benefits of positive structures would prove to be great for both the members and the overall success of the organization.
+The fractal structures are key to create change in today’s society.
+The fractal structures are easy to create, fast to work with and efficient to act within.
+They can work side by side with traditional organizations and with time replace their decision-making strategies as the benefits of fractal structures would prove to be great for both the members and the overall success of the organization.

 What is the problem with our current way of organizing?